svkirillov/cryptopals-python3/README.md

 # Cryptopals

-This are my solutions to the [Cryptopals cryptographic challenges](https://cryptopals.com/).
+These are my solutions to the [Cryptopals cryptographic challenges](https://cryptopals.com/).

 ## How to run